-On December 18, 2009, Governor Kaine proposed amendments to the 2009 Appropriation Act affecting the remainder of fiscal year 2010 (the "2009 Appropriation Act Amendments" or "House Bill 29/Senate Bill 29") and a Budget Bill for the 2010-2012 biennium ("2010 Budget Bill" or "House Bill 30/Senate Bill 30") for consideration by the 2010 Session of the General Assembly.
+On December 18, 2009, Governor Kaine proposed amendments to the 2009 Appropriation Act affecting the remainder of fiscal year 2010 (the "2009 Appropriation Act Amendments") and a Budget Bill for the 2010-2012 biennium (the "2010 Budget Bill") for consideration by the 2010 Session of the General Assembly.
 The 2009 Appropriation Act Amendments and 2010 Budget Bill proposed spending cuts and other measures to address a continued downward trend in General Fund revenues.